Press release, November 15, 2022

 MUSCAT, NIMR / OMAN – The Vice Minister in the Bavarian Ministry of Economic Affairs, Regional Development and Energy Roland Weigert traveled to Oman from November 9 to 14 with a 29-member Bavarian delegation from business, science and politics to meet with high-ranking government representatives and relevant hydrogen stakeholders.
 Bavaria and the Sultanate of Oman want to strengthen their economic and energy relations and cooperate closely, especially in the field of green hydrogen.
 State Secretary for Economic Affairs Roland Weigert draws a positive conclusion after the economic and energy policy delegation trip: “Bavaria is a strong partner for Oman’s hydrogen plans.
 Together we want to build a long-term partnership.”
 Managing Director of the Hydrogen Center Bavaria (H2.B) Dr. Fabian Pfaffenberger: “Oman has both, export potential for high-tech from Bavaria and import potential for hydrogen to Bavaria.
 So there is a very good basis for strategic cooperation in the context of the recently initiated energy transition in Oman.”

-In Muscat, high-ranking representatives received the Bavarian delegation for energy and economic policy discussions about the topics hydrogen and environmental technology, such as Minister of Energy H.E.
-Salim Al Aufi, Minister of Commerce H.E.
-Qais Mohammed Al Yousef, Dr. Firas Al Abduwani (Managing Director of the state-owned hydrogen company Hydrom) and Nasser Al Wahaibi (State Secretary at the Ministry of Foreign Affairs).
-There were also numerous meetings with selected Omani representatives from state-owned companies and the private sector.
+In Muscat, high-ranking representatives received the Bavarian delegation for energy and economic policy discussions about the topics hydrogen and environmental technology, such as Dr. Firas Al Abduwani (Managing Director of the state-owned hydrogen company Hydrom) and Nasser Al Wahaibi (State Secretary at the Ministry of Foreign Affairs).
+There were also numerous meetings with selected Omani representatives from state-owned companies and the private sector as well as with the German Ambassador to Oman, Thomas F Schneider.
 A networking meeting with H.H.
-Sayyid Tarik Shabib Al Said (patron of the Omani-German Friendship Association OGFA) and the German Ambassador to Oman, Thomas F. Schneider, was on the agenda as well.
+Sayyid Tarik Shabib Al Said (chairman of the Omani-German Friendship Association OGFA) gave also the platform for informal talks with the Minister of Energy H.E.
+Salim Al Aufi and the Minister of Commerce H.E.
+Qais Mohammed Al Yousef.
 In Nimr, the Bavarian delegation also visited the world’s largest commercial reed bed wastewater treatment plant built by BAUER Resources GmbH of Schrobenhausen.

 H2.B Managing Director Dr. Fabian Pfaffenberger: “We now have to pull various levers at the same time: In these challenging times, it is important to support the green transformation of Bavaria’s innovative and export-strong economy.
 In addition, parallel to the urgently needed ramp-up of domestic hydrogen production and the expansion of the necessary infrastructure, we must already start talking to potential hydrogen suppliers for Bavaria.
 During our trip to Oman, we therefore addressed both, the export potential for ‘High-Tech Made in Bavaria’ and the import potential for hydrogen, and held very good and promising talks with the business and political representatives in Oman.
 The aim should be to establish long-term economic and technological relations in the field of renewable energy and environmental technology.”